dmnpx/tbd/README.md

   - Army
   - Money

+# Sliders
+Each slider will vary between 0% and 100%.
+When a slider goes below 50% related bad events will be unlocked.
+In the opposit, when a slider goes above 60% related good events will be unlocked.
+In order to have continue his game, the player will have to maintain each of his sliders as close to 60% as possible.
+- Happy / Angry: Represents how your population is feeling.
+Wars, food, money and health will change this slider.
+- Security / Crime: Represents how your population behaves.
+Army, happyness and money will change this slider.
+- Diplomatic / Rude: Represents how other countries feel about you.
+Army, wars and overall power will change this slider.
+- Healthy / Unhealthy: Represents how healthy your population is.
+Food, money and buildings will change this slider.

+# Ressources
+Ressources are as important as sliders.
+They will higly affect the slider's status.
+In order to survive bad events, you will need enough of each ressources.

 # Classes
 When beginning a new game, the player will have the choice between classes.
 Depending on which class he choses, different bonuses and maluses will have an impact on the player's sliders and ressources:
   - Warrior: